-- (1) A Grievant (or a personal representative on his/her behalf) may request mediation in conjunction with a grievance by checking the appropriate block on TSA Form 1115-1. - (2) Alternatively, an affected employee (or a personal representative on his/her behalf), may request "mediation only" by checking the appropriate block on TSA Form 1115-1.
-By selecting the "mediation only" option and signing TSA Form 1115-1 where indicated, the affected employee agrees that he/she does not want to pursue the matter further, even if the Non-Filing Party declines to mediate or if the affected employee is dissatisfied with the results of the mediation. - (3) Mediation requests submitted via TSA Form 1115-1 will be reviewed by the NRC for jurisdictional and procedural eligibility.
+(1) A Grievant (or a personal representative on his/her behalf) may request mediation in conjunction with a grievance by checking the appropriate block on TSA Form 1115-1.

+- (2) Mediation requests submitted via TSA Form 1115-1 will be reviewed by the NRC for jurisdictional and procedural eligibility.
 Please see Section C of this Appendix for a list of exceptions.
-Not all issues may be appropriate for mediation. - (4) Upon receipt of either: 1) a complete grievance (per filing requirements set forth in Section B of this handbook) in which the mediation option is selected; or 2) an eligible request for "mediation only" via TSA Form 1115-1, the NRC will provide to the applicable NRC POC a completed copy of TSA Form 1115-1 and any supporting documentation submitted by the Grievant (or, as applicable, the affected employee who requested "mediation only") and/or his/her personal representative. - (5) The NRC POC will promptly forward the grievance (or, as applicable, the request for "mediation only") to the Non-Filing Party to consider when determining whether to agree to mediation. - (a) Generally, within five (5) days of receiving notification of the mediation request from the NRC POC, the Non-Filing party will notify the NRC POC in writing as to whether the Non-Filing Party agrees to mediate. - (b) The NRC POC will generally then notify the NRC within three (3) days of the date the Non-Filing Party notified the NRC POC whether the Non-Filing Party agrees to mediate. - (6) If the Non-Filing Party does not agree to mediate, the NRC will notify the Grievant (or, as applicable, the affected employee who requested "mediation only") and/or his/her personal representative.
-The NRC will then, as applicable, either close the "mediation only" request, or forward the grievance, via the NRC POC, to the next step of the UDRS. - (7) If the Non-Filing Party agrees to mediate, the NRC will notify the Grievant or affected employee and/or his/her personal representative and make arrangements to obtain a mediator.

-- (8) For grievances that are local in scope, the NRC POC will assist with mediation logistics, such as scheduling arrangements with the Grievant, the personal representative (if applicable), management, and other mediation details. - (9) For grievances that are national in scope, the NRC will assist with mediation logistics. - (10) Mediation scheduling should take into consideration the work schedules of the participants, including properly designated personal representatives, as feasible to avoid scheduling mediation meetings during non-work hours of TSA participants. - (11) If the mediation results in a resolution of the issue(s), the settlement agreement will reflect that the grievance (or, as applicable, the "mediation only" request) has been withdrawn and the NRC will close the case. - (12) If the mediation does not result in resolution of the issue(s), the NRC will then, as applicable, either close the "mediation only" request, or forward the grievance, via the NRC POC, to the next step of the UDRS. - (13) If the Grievant and/or his/her personal representative withdraws from the process following mediation, the NRC will close the case.
+Not all issues may be appropriate for mediation. - (3) Upon receipt of either: 1) a complete grievance (per filing requirements set forth in Section B. of this handbook) in which the mediation option is selected; or 2) an eligible request for "mediation only" via TSA Form 1115-1, the NRC will provide to the applicable NRC POC a completed copy of TSA Form 1115-1 and any supporting documentation submitted by the Grievant (or, as applicable, the affected employee who requested "mediation only") and/or his/her personal representative. - (4) The NRC POC will promptly forward the grievance (or, as applicable, the request for "mediation only") to the Non-Filing Party to consider when determining whether to agree to mediation. - (a) Generally, within five (5) days of receiving notification of the mediation request from the NRC POC, the Non-Filing party will notify the NRC POC in writing as to whether the Non-Filing Party agrees to mediate. - (b) The NRC POC will generally then notify the NRC within three (3) days of the date the Non-Filing Party notified the NRC POC whether the Non-Filing Party agrees to mediate. - (5) If the Non-Filing Party does not agree to mediate, the NRC will notify the Grievant and/or his/her personal representative.
+The NRC will then forward the grievance, via the NRC POC, to the next step of the UDRS. - (6) If the Non-Filing Party agrees to mediate, the NRC will notify the Grievant or affected employee and/or his/her personal representative and make arrangements to obtain a mediator. - (7) For grievances that are local in scope, the NRC POC will assist with mediation logistics, such as scheduling arrangements with the Grievant, the personal representative (if applicable), management, and other mediation details. - (8) For grievances that are national in scope, the NRC will assist with mediation logistics. - (9) Mediation scheduling should take into consideration the work schedules of the participants, including properly designated personal representatives, as feasible to avoid scheduling mediation meetings during non-work hours of TSA participants. - (10) If the mediation results in a resolution of the issue(s), the settlement agreement will reflect that the grievance has been withdrawn and the NRC will close the case. - (11) If the mediation does not result in resolution of the issue(s), the NRC will then, forward the grievance, via the NRC POC, to the next step of the UDRS.

+(12) If the Grievant and/or his/her personal representative withdraws from the process following mediation, the NRC will close the case.